encryptme/cloak-server-demo/README.rst

 The rest of ``deploy.yaml`` is a relatively routine matter of installing packages and rendering configuration files.
 It also installs some cron jobs to periodically check for updated certificates and CRLs.
-They playbooks are well documented, so you can refer to them directly for the details.
+The playbooks are well documented, so you can refer to them directly for the details.